lamindb.Transform

 track()

-Globally track a script, notebook or pipeline run.
+Globally track a script or notebook run.

 Run